-Stiniva bay is located on the southern side of the island Vis.
+Stiniva beach is located on the southern side of the island Vis.

 Yes, it is worth a visit because it is very beautiful and different from all other bays in this area.